UPDATE 2: (7.May.2020)

 It’s here I feel like I need to clarify on the point of Gender vs. Sexuality.
 I believe they are two differing aspects.
 In that, I don’t think gender necessarily garnishes sexuality, nor sexuality, gender.
 Now I know that that has seemed to become perverted in our state and time, that there seems to have been a rickety bridge constructed between gender and sexuality, but I think its false.
 So when I talk of Heaven, understand that I do not mean we will give up our gender—that there will be no male or no female, but just as everything, it may not matter once we’re there. .
 I don’t know how that’ll look.
 I mean, Lewis gets into some pretty crazy descriptions of such in Perelandra–that of gender and male/female debate, and he is able to word it much more eloquently than I find myself able to, so I’m just going to point people that way, to that book if they want to see a great description of Gender and the whole “male/female” shtick.

 For now, I rest with this: we are all family.
 Sons and daughters of a Father we may not fully know or understand, but a day will come when we know just as we are known.
 Until then, we are called to Love God, and Love each other.
 IN that makes the kingdom now, if we so choose to see it.
-But as for me–though I may interact with some awkward stupidity, love is love is God is love, and if anyone (Gay, Lesbian, Bi-Sexual, Transgender, Muslim, Obama, Wal-Mart shoppers, etc) can see who Jesus really is, and love Him—or at least allow themselves to be loved by Him, just as I struggle to do day after day, moment after moment, you’re welcome to do so in my church, standing next to me.
+But as for me, if anyone (Gay, Lesbian, Bi-Sexual, Transgender, Muslim, Obama, Wal-Mart shoppers, etc) can see who Jesus really is, and love Him—or at least allow themselves to be loved by Him, if anyone sides on the side of love and compassion, knowing love kisses everyone, you’re welcome to do so in my church, standing next to me.